Cooking with Mamma C

 • Cool the biscotti on a wire rack.

-• For the chocolate dip, place your dark chocolate chips in a small, microwaveable bowl and lightly cover it with wax paper.
+• For the chocolate dip, place the dark chocolate chips in a small, microwaveable bowl and lightly cover it with wax paper.
 Heat in the microwave on high for 20 seconds at a time until the chocolate begins melting.
-Stir and heat some more if needed, until your chocolate is melted.
+Stir and heat some more if needed, until the chocolate is melted.

-• Repeat with another small bowl and your white chocolate chips.
+• Repeat with another small bowl and the white chocolate chips.

-• Your biscotti should be cool enough to touch.
+• The biscotti should be cool enough to touch before dipping.
 Dip the flat bottom of each cookie in either the white or dark chocolate.
 (I do half a batch of white and half a batch of dark chocolate.)

 • Let the biscotti dry on a wire rack until the chocolate hardens.